 2. Low Income: Federal guidelines for taxable income set at 1.5 times the national poverty level determine the income status for a student's family.

 3. Disability: Any student with a learning or physical disability documented with the Special Needs office or Vocational Rehabilitation office qualifies.

 Federal Guidelines require two-thirds (2/3) of the participants to qualify as low income and first generation, or to have disabilities.
 Furthermore, one third (1/3) of the students with disabilities must also be low income status.

 To apply for the program

 It is not necessary to have all the information requested on the application to submit it.
-Click on Apply to the program (PDF) and print the application.
+Click Apply to the Program (PDF) to print the application.
 Complete it and send to the address below.
 Current students may submit an online application by going to mySTAR>Student>I need to ...

 State Fair Community College

 The Students in TRiO for Educational Preparation and Success staff offices are located in rooms 151-155 in the Yeater Building.